If your sales force could spend 10% more time selling, how much top-line revenue would be created?

-1. Time Survey: Download this sales rep time tracker template here and create 15-20 main buckets that represent the majority of the sales team’s time (e.g. Prospecting, Face-to-Face Meeting, CRM Data Entry).
+1. Time Survey: Download this Time Tracker Excel Template and create 15-20 main buckets that represent the majority of the sales team’s time (e.g. Prospecting, Face-to-Face Meeting, CRM Data Entry).
 Send as a survey to all members of the sales force and ask them to enter the amount of hours they spend on a monthly basis on each activity.
 Take the aggregate hours from all selling activities and divide by the sum of hours spent in the role.

 2. Direct Observation: Get in the car with your reps for a full day and record where they spend time.
 Create a template with buckets that represent major time investments for sales professionals.

 3. Stop Watch: Each sales professional carries a stop watch.
 Every 30 minutes have them record what activity they are engaged in.
 Have each participant do this for at least two weeks.